hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ### Import from Excel tables

-Instead of using CSV tables one can fill the XSLT file and load measurements table in the same manner.
+Instead of using CSV tables one can fill the XLSX file and load measurements table in the same manner.

 ```julia
 measurements_df = read_measurements("./my_example/measurements.xlsx")